How to Run a Silent Auction with Charity Auction Software

 8. Item bid increment

-Even further, if you've got hot ticket items, tease them in your newsletters, email blasts, and text messages leading up to the event.
+Even further, if you've got hot ticket items, tease them in social media posts, newsletters, email blasts, and text messages leading up to the event.
 Build out a quick silent auction campaign site where you can feature sneak peeks of items that'll be a big draw.
 Shout it from the mountain tops.

 Get all hands on deck for the day of the auction